RoshanNaidu/Agri-AI-Hackathon/README.md

 For a small cycle of 30 epochs only (faster model result check), a favourable score of 87.31% accuracy has been achieved.

-# Contact
-Feel free to contact me on my [LinkedIn](https://www.linkedin.com/in/roshan-naidu-aka-adonis).